sjhloco/ip_auto_lab/build_fabric/README.md

 - ipv4_redist_rm_name:        *To change the redistribution route-map, it MUST still include 'vrf' and 'as'*t

 ### L2VNI and L3VNI numbers
-The *services_tenant* varaibles are passed through a filter_plugin (*format_dm.py*) that creates a per device_role (border or leaf) data-modle that includes a L2VNI number and L3VNI number.
-These values are determined based on the base values defined in *services_tenant.yml* and incremnet per tenant.\
+The *services_tenant* variables are passed through a filter_plugin (*format_dm.py*) that creates a per device_role (border or leaf) data-model that includes the L2VNI and L3VNI numbers.
+These values of these are determined based on the base values that are incremneted on a per-tenant basis.\
-These starting values can be changed but the increments of 1 for tnt_vlan/l3vni and 10,000 for l2vni can not be changed unless you do so in the *format_dm.py*.
+These starting values and increments can be changed in the advanced section of the *services_tenant.yml* variable file.

+- bse_vni:
-- tnt_vlan: 3001            *Transit L3VNI start VLAN number incrementing by 1 for each L3 tenant*
+  - tnt_vlan: 3001            *Starting VLAN number for transit L3VNI*
-- l3vni: 3001            *Transit L3VNI start VNI number incrementing by 1 for each L3 tenant*
+  - l3vni: 3001                  *Starting VNI number for transit L3VNI*
-- l2vni: 10000            *Start L2VNI and the range to add to each tenants vlan incrementing by 10000 for each tenant*
+  - l2vni: 10000              *Start L2VNI and the range to add to each tenants vlan*
+- vni_incre:
+  - tnt_vlan: 1            *Value by which to increase transit L3VNI VLAN number for each tenant*
+  - l3vni: 1                  *Value by which to increase transit L3VNI VNI number for each tenant*
+  - l2vni: 10000              *SValue by which to increase the L2VNI range used (range + vlan) for each tenant*

 ## Input validation
-Pre-task validation checks validate the details entered in the variable files ar correct rather than validating any configuration on devices.
-The idea of this pre-validation is to ensure the values in the variable files have are in the correct format, have no typos and conform to the rules of the playbook.
-Catching these errors early allows the playbook to failfast stopping connections to devices and eliminating the possibility of having half configured devices.\
+Rather than validating any configuration on devices it validate the details entered in the variable files are correct .The idea of this pre-validation is to ensure the values in the variable files have are in the correct format, have no typos and conform to the rules of the playbook.
+Catching these errors early allows the playbook to failfast before device connection.\
 They are run as part of the playbook pre-tasks with the rules on what defines a pass or failure defined within the filter_plugin *input_validate.py*.
-The plugin does the actual validation with a result the returned to the Anisble Asset module which decides if the playbook fails.
+The plugin does the actual validation with a result returned to the Anisble Asset module which decides if the playbook fails.

-To see a full list of what variables are checked and what the expected input is see the header notes of *input_validate.py*.
+To see a full list of what variables are checked and the expected input view the header notes of *input_validate.py*.

 ## Playbook Structure